-Fig. 11.12: : Device in configuration window
+Fig. 11.16: : Device in configuration window

-• Status (required): exclude device status changes will not use device status changes (online, offline) to trigger the flow.
+- Name (optional): Name of the node - Device (required): The dojot device that will trigger the flow - Status (required): exclude device status changes will not use device status changes (online, offline) to trigger the flow.
 On the other hand, include devices status changes will use these status to trigger the flow.